mwilliamson/mammoth.js/README.md

 #### Styles

-A custom style map can be read from a file using `--style-map`.
+A custom-style map can be read from a file using `--style-map`.
 For instance:

     mammoth document.docx output.html --style-map=custom-style-map